chipmuenk/pyfda/README.md

 * **Filter design**
     * **Design methods** from scipy.signal: Equiripple, Firwin, Butterworth, Elliptic, Chebychev 1 and Chebychev 2
     * **Remember all specifications** when changing filter design methods
-    * **Fine-tune** manually filter order and corner frequencies calculated by minimum order algorithms
+    * **Fine-tune** manually the filter order and corner frequencies calculated by minimum order algorithms
     * **Compare filter designs** for a given set of specifications and different design methods
     * **Filter coefficients and poles / zeroes** can be displayed, edited and quantized
 * **Clearly structured GUI**
  * only widgets needed for the currently selected design method are visible
- * enhanced matplotlib NavigationToolbar (nicer icons, additional functions 'grid' and 'zoom full extent')
+ * enhanced matplotlib NavigationToolbar (nicer icons, additional functions)
 * **Common interface for all filter design methods:**
  * specify frequencies as absolute values or normalized to sampling or Nyquist frequency
  * specify ripple and attenuations in dB, as voltage or as power ratios